jbkinney/15_splicing/README.md

 Note that this pipeline should be run under Python 2.7.11.

 Code for the local component is in the local/ directory.
 Unlike the cluster pipeline, this code should be run using Python >=3.6.3.
 First, copy the results from the cluster/saved directory to the local/from_pipeline directory.
+Next, download the human genome (hg38.fa) from the UCSC genome browser and decompress it.
 Then do

 $ cd local
 $ python3 run_pipeline.py